herrera-ignacio/cybersecurity-handbook/docusaurus/docs/concepts/owasp/README.md

-# OWASP: Open Web Application Security Project
+# OWASP

-OWASP is a nonprofit foundation that works to improve the security of software.
+OWASP (_Open Web Application Security Project_) is a nonprofit foundation that works to improve the security of software.

 #### How